karenbennis/SupervisedMachineLearning/README.md

 Software: Jupyter Lab 1.2.6

 ## Files
+The Challenge folder contains the notebooks related to the credit risk analysis described in the overview, above.

 The different resampling models were trained in the Jupyter notebook "credit_risk_resampling.ipynb".
 For each resampling technique, different solvers were used so that the model with the best overall results for detecting high_risk could be identified.

 The different models with ensemble classifiers were trained in the Jupyter notebook "credit_risk_ensemble.ipynb".

+The Practice folder contains practice files.

 ## Results